 Author | Beadle | |

-Distribution | Scattered over the mountains and Piedmont, east to the Fall Line.
-A specimen record exists for Jones County, if correct, but likely absent in nearly all of the Coastal Plain.
+Distribution | Scattered over the Mountains and Piedmont, east to the Fall Line.
+A specimen record exists for Jones County, if correct, but absent in the rest of the Coastal Plain.

 The range is smaller than for White Ash (F. americana), being from NJ, OH, and IL south to central GA and LA.
 Exact details of the range are not clear, as this taxon is often overlooked by biologists.